tskit-dev/tutorials/_sources/what_is.md

         f.write(demes_yml)
     graph = demes.loads(demes_yml)
     demography = msprime.Demography.from_demes(graph)
-    # Choose seed so num_trees=3, tips are in same order, and all trees have the same root
+    # Choose seed so num_trees=3, tips are in same order,
+    # first 2 trees are topologically different, and all trees have the same root
-    seed = 1320
+    seed = 12581
     ts = msprime.sim_ancestry(
         samples={"A": 2, "B": 3},
         demography=demography,